 You do not have to include details of the crime, as the court already knows about it.

 Write your statement.

 You can download forms that will help guide you through making a statement.
-There are two forms you can choose from, depending on whether you want to write or type a statement.

 Sign and date your form.

 Submit your statement by mail, email or in person to the Witness Assistance Service, or a police station if you live in a remote area.

 Interpreter services can help if you have difficulty with English.

 When the victim has died